ChungBazi/ChungBazi-iOS/README.md

 ### **Setup**
    1. Open the `Drink-EG.xcodeproj` file in Xcode.
-   2. Verify the simulator version you want to use (iPhone 15 Pro or iPad series recommended).
+   2. Verify the simulator version you want to use.
    3. Build and run the project.
 Please note that Kakao Login is currently unavailable.

 ## 🔧 Stack